 But, there is not an official “deadline” which suggests a pressure-filled period when one must decide whether he/she is “in” or “out”.
 Amish may join the church as early as 18 (or in some cases, even earlier).
 And there is no Amish church rule that says they can’t become a church member even in their later 20s (or beyond that).

 Factors like peers, parental pressure to varying degrees, desire to marry someone in the church, and of course, religious convictions all factor into it.
 Everyone, Amish or not, makes life-changing decisions however, whether that is related to religion; a spouse; to go to college and if so, which one; career, etc. So I’m not sure how insane that is.

 9. Little Ones Have To Go To Bed Very Early – Amish children on balance probably go to bed earlier than non-Amish ones, but that’s also because Amish parents probably do too.

 With early milking, factory shifts, rides to market, and an overall schedule more aligned with daylight hours, Amish are probably hitting the sack on average earlier than non-Amish.
 I wouldn’t say it’s rigid in a military sense and I’ve often been up fairly late in an Amish home where the little ones stay up until they start getting cranky.

-8. They Are Not Allowed To Play Musical Instruments – This one is off.
+8. They Are Not Allowed To Play Musical Instruments – This so-called Amish rule is off-base.
 While Amish church music is unaccompanied by instruments (only voices), the harmonica is one fairly accepted and common instrument Amish might play in leisure time.
 In some communities, you’ll find the guitar.
 Things may vary across the Amish, but musical instruments are not across-the-board excluded.
 They’re just not incorporated into church music.